ibm-mas/ansible-devops/ibm/mas_devops/roles/grafana/README.md

 Declare the storage class for Grafana Instance user data persistent volume.

 - **Required** if one of the known supported storage classes is not installed in the cluster.
 Storage classes must support ReadWriteOnce (RWO) access mode.
+- Note: RWX storage classes (such as `ibmc-file-gold-gid`, `ocs-storagecluster-cephfs`, `azurefiles-premium`) also work, but RWO is sufficient.
 - Environment Variable: `GRAFANA_INSTANCE_STORAGE_CLASS`
 - Default Value: `ibmc-file-gold-gid`, `ocs-storagecluster-cephfs`, `azurefiles-premium` (if available)